Jonathan-YungHsin-Ho/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `insert`?

+> The runtime complexity of `insert` is `O (log n)`.
+If the BST were poorly formed, if it were to approximate a singly-linked list, then there would be a worst case runtime complexity of `O(n)` if the whole tree had to be traversed to insert a new leaf.

 2. What is the runtime complexity of `contains`?

+> The runtime complexity of `contains` is `O(log n)`.
+If the BST were poorly formed, if it were to approximate a singly-linked list, then there would be a worst case runtime complexity of `O(n)` if the whole tree had to be traversed to find a target value.

 3. What is the runtime complexity of `get_max`?

+> The runtime complexity of `get_max` is `O(log n)`.
+If the BST were poorly formed, if it were to approximate a singly-linked list, then there would be a worst case runtime complexity of `O(n)` if the whole tree had to be traversed to find the max value.

 ## Heap